Page title

 Then, you need to know what programming languages you want to generate code for, and where you want

-to put the generated code.
-Let’s pretend you’re interested in TypeScript, and you want to put the code in asrc/user
+jtd-codegento put the generated code.
+Let’s pretend you’re interested in TypeScript, and you want to put the code in asrc/userdirectory. -

 Finally, you invoke

-on your file, passing the CLI flags for the language(s) you’re interested in.
-You telljtd-codegen
+jtd-codegenon your file, passing the CLI flags for the language(s) you’re interested in.
+You telljtd-codegenwhat language(s) to generate using the appropriate--XXX-outflag.
+For TypeScript, that’s--typescript-out.

 Putting it all together, you get this invocation for TypeScript: